Dharaneesh0745/presidio-mern-challenge-rentify/README.md

     🌐 Deployment: Deployed this MERN real estate RENTIFY app for free using the 'render' platform.

-Completely Designed and Developed by Dharaneesh Boobalan. https://codewithdharaneesh.me

 To run my code, run the following commands on folders,
     1. api
     2. client